laurloves2code/memory-list-react/README.md

 -A set of 4 written numbers appears for the user to memorize.

--After 2 secconds the numbers are removed and a number button grid appears.
+-After 2 seconds the numbers are removed and a number button grid appears.

 -Recall and select the numbers in the correct order.